 Before we look into investing in clean energy, let’s identify what consists of renewable energy.
 Renewable energy comes from natural resources that cannot be depleted such as water, solar rays or wind to name a few.

-As you can guess, all Canadian utility stocks have some clean energy but are not exclusively focused on clean energy but are putting plans together to reduce non-clean energy to reduce green gas emissions.
+As you can guess, all Canadian utility stocks have some clean energy but are not exclusively focused on clean energy but are putting plans together to reduce non-clean energy to reduce greenhouse gas emissions.

 Considerations for Choosing Renewable Energy Stocks